 Providing a better brand experience for prospective and new employees through clearer communications.

-How to reduce turnover and provide better onboarding experience at Manitoba’s only mega-project?
+How to reduce turnover and provide a better onboarding experience at Manitoba’s only mega-project.

 Brand has to be seen through the eyes of the audience.
 And when it comes to recruitment, leading with your brand is critical.
 It sets the tone for people coming into the organization – and if their experience in the first few days doesn’t match what you told them to expect, you’ve introduced a sliver of mistrust.